 In 2017, SAFE has commissioned our next key piece of research, the Economic Impact of Stroke in Europe, which is now being finalised for publishing.
 The first part of this report was published as an original article “Economic burden of stroke across Europe: A population-based cost analysis” in the Online First section of the European Stroke Journal and presented to the broad public in November 2019, providing an insight into current costs around stroke in 32 European countries.
-The full report will be presented in May 2020, on European Stroke Awareness Day.
+The full report will be presented towards the end of 2020.

 By clicking on this button below, you can access the Executive Summary of the first part of the Economic Impact of Stroke Report.Current costs of stroke throughout Europe

 The primary goal of this study by a health economics team from the University of Oxford is to increase the priority given to stroke and to reinforce and underpin the influencing of European and country-level policy work already underway as a result of the Burden of Stroke Report.

 Recent modest improvements in acute care mean that more people are surviving stroke, but with impairment, with the consequence being that we have a major health economic and social burden catastrophe waiting to happen.
 This will severely impact all EU countries but especially those where inequalities in stroke healthcare are already known.

 Stroke is responsible for 9% of all deaths each year in the EU and it is also the largest cause of adult disability.
 Total costs for stroke were estimated at €64 billion across Europe in 2010 and yet it is hugely under-funded in comparison to other chronic conditions.
 The most important risk factors for stroke are age, high blood pressure, obesity and diabetes, all of which are rising in a larger and increasingly elderly population living unhealthy lifestyles.